 You’ve decided it’s time to tackle your kitchen.
 But where do you start?
-Many people start with picking out appliances because they can be a huge part of the budget and they want to know what to expect.
-Others start with a long Pinterest binge and a glass of wine.
-No matter where you start, it is a great idea to start gathering inspiration of what you like, and also what you don’t like.
+Many people begin with picking out appliances, others with a long Pinterest binge.
+No matter where you start, it is a great idea to begin gathering inspiration of what you like, and also what you don’t like.
 Once you’ve mulled over your options, it’s time to call us to start forming a plan for a successful kitchen remodel!

 Before you get too far in the design process, it’s important to figure out how you use your kitchen and think about what you want your final layout to be.
 Here are some good questions to ask yourself:

 Next you want to figure out your budget.
 If you are totally unsure of where to start, check out the Cost vs. Value report.
-The Portland area is conveniently one of the areas they survey, so we think it’s a great resource for our clients to get a starting number to start saving for.
+The Portland area is conveniently one of the areas they survey, so we think it’s a great resource for our clients to get an idea on how much to start saving for.

-While picking out finishes is pretty fun, we like to focus on the schematics of your new space fist.
-We will focus on preliminary floor plans and elevations that will show you the layout and cabinet sizes so you get a good feel on how the space will flow when it’s complete.
+While picking out finishes is pretty fun, we like to focus on the schematics of your new space first.
+We will focus on preliminary floor plans and elevations that will show you the layout and cabinet sizes so you get a good feel for how the space will flow when it’s complete.
 We will reference many of the questions in topic number 1 to ensure you end up with your dream kitchen!
-Please refer to our process to learn more about our professional services agreement.

-Once you have decided it’s time to get this kitchen built, we will enter into a contract together and place your project into our production calendar.
+Once you have decided it’s time to start building your kitchen, we will enter into a contract together and place your project into our production calendar.
 We will finalize your technical drawings, acquire your permits, and finalize any material selections.

 The big day has almost arrived!
 It’s time for us to meet and go over your official production schedule.
 We will do a walk through with your project manager and make sure all your questions are answered before we move our crew in to your home.
 Now is the time to clean out the kitchen and get your temporary kitchen set up.
 The more prepared and organized you are, the smoother this transition will be!

 It’s no secret, remodeling can be very stressful.
 Your house has daily guests, it’s not as clean as you like it, and your routine has been flipped upside down.
 We’re sorry!
-We work so very hard to make it as easy for you as possible, but we realize it is still inconvenient.
+We work so very hard to make it as easy as possible, but we realize it is still inconvenient.
 I always say, it’s a temporary inconvenience that will end with something you’ve likely dreamed about for a very long time.
 Hang in there, friend!
-Find a local coffee shop that you can hang at when you need a break, and book yourself and extra massage or two so you can have a quiet space to relax.
-Check out our post filled with tips about living through a remodel for more tips to keep your cool during a remodel.
+Find a local coffee shop that you can hang at when you need a break, and book yourself an extra massage or two.
+Check out our post filled with tips about living through a remodel for more help on how to keep your cool during a remodel.